ibm-cloud-docs/solution-tutorials/vpc-transit1.md

    ```
    {: codeblock}

-It is interesting to not how cross zone traffic flows between the enterprise and spokes in the configuration.
+It is interesting to note how cross zone traffic flows between the enterprise and spokes in the configuration.
 Enterprise sends traffic to the correct zone and through the firewall-router via ingress routing in the transit VPC.
 The {{site.data.keyword.tg_short}} has learned that 192.168.0.0/16 is available in all zones and will route to the transit VPC using the advertised enterprise routes in the same zone as the spoke as shown in the diagram below:

 ![Routing traffic from enterprise <-> spoke using advertised routes](images/vpc-transit/vpc-transit-spoke-egress.svg){: caption="Routing traffic from spoke to transit with an egress routing table" caption-side="bottom"}